 - function as an effective practitioner of radiologic sciences in varied medical settings such as hospitals, clinics and mobile services

-- demonstrate basic skills in computed tomography, cardiovascular interventional technology, mammography, magnetic resonance imaging, nuclear medicine, ultrasound and radiation oncology are integrated to optimize the entire radiological aspect of patient care
+- Demonstrate basic understanding in computed tomography, cardiovascular interventional technology, mammography, magnetic resonance imaging, nuclear medicine, ultrasound, and radiation oncology.
+These skills are integrated to optimize the entire radiological aspect of patient care.

 Application and Admissions

 Please note changes to the application deadline, general education requirements, and job shadowing experience requirements.

 To apply to the ASR program you must have completed 1 core science and 2 additional general education courses listed below.
 Science and additional general education courses must total 10 credits or more.
 All general education courses are prerequisites for the professional portion of the program and must be completed prior to beginning radiography program courses.
 Applicants must have a minimum GPA of 3.0 on the required general education courses.

 - BIOL205 Human Anatomy*

 - BIOL206 Human Physiology*

 *denotes core science courses